World Class Public Skateparks for All

 City of Skate is a coalition of Twin Cities skaters, parents, and allies whose mission is to design and develop innovative public skate-spaces for creative expression, discovery, community, conversation, and health.

-Create education opportunities to introduce more youth and communities to skateboarding
+- Create education opportunities to introduce more youth and communities to skateboarding

 - Support events and programs that highlight positive skate culture

 Great parks make great communities.
 And, here in the Twin Cities, we have some of the best parks in the nation.
 In fact, the Trust for Public Land currently ranks Minneapolis and St. Paul number 1 and 2 in the nation on its annual ParkScore rating system.
 We need World Class Skateparks to make our parks even better.

 City of Skate with community advocacy has accomplished: